- UK’s favourite long distance cycle route

 We’ll meet you in Tynemouth and load your bikes up for the return trip to either Newcastle or Penrith.

-With a mix of tarmac and some hardpacked gravel surfaces, the ride can be completed on almost any type of bike.
-The first few miles leaving Whitehaven has some unavoidable hardpacked gravel sections along an old railway line.
-This section is suitable for road bikes when ridden with a little extra care.
-The majority of the route between Stanhope and Newcastle also has gravel surfaces, which can be ridden on a road bike with touring tyres fitted, however there is a tarmac alternative to the standard route if preferred.
-Most roadies tackling the route in 2 or 3 days prefer this option.
+Most of the route is on tarmac roads and paths with some short sections of hardpacked gravel surfaces, so the ride can be completed on almost any type of bike.
+The first few miles leaving Whitehaven has some tree root damage and a very short hard-packed gravel section, which is suitable for road bikes when ridden with a little extra care.
+The majority of the route between Stanhope and Newcastle along a former railway line also has gravel surfaces, which can be ridden on a road bike with touring tyres fitted, however there is a tarmac alternative to the standard route if preferred.
+Most roadies tackling the route in a few days prefer this option.

 Leisure Cycling Grade